chris-bc/esp32-gravity/README.md

 ## Bugs / Todo

 * Add BT results to view
+  * Largely done, just need to implement sort
+  * Probably requires adding an index to the data model after all
 * Add BT results to select
 * Add BT results to selected
 * Add BT results to stalk
 * Add BT sniffing
+* Add BT service information
 * Add active scanning - connections
 * Additional command to inspect a device and its services
   * Move services callback handler into its own function